 \subsection{Inductive Performance}

-In Table \ref{Table2}$\sim$\ref{Table3}, we compare the inductive performance with PLL and noisy PLL methods.
-Inductive results indicate the classification accuracy on the test set, i.e., test accuracy \cite{lyu2019gm, lv2020progressive}.
-Due to the small difference in performance under distinct random seeds (see Table \ref{Table2}), we only report the average results in Table \ref{Table3}.
-From these quantitative results, we have the following observations:
+Tables \ref{Table2} and \ref{Table3} report the inductive performance of different methods.
+Inductive results indicate the classification accuracy on the test set \cite{lyu2019gm, lv2020progressive}.
+Due to the small variance under distinct random seeds (see Table \ref{Table2}), we only report the average results in Table \ref{Table3}.

-1. Experimental results in Table \ref{Table2} demonstrate that IRNet succeeds over PLL methods on all datasets.
-Taking the results on CIFAR-10 as an example, IRNet outperforms the currently advanced approaches by 2.66\%$\sim$17.44\%.
-Taking the results on CIFAR-100 as an example, our method shows an absolute improvement of 2.90\%$\sim$9.91\% over baselines.
-The reason lies in that existing PLL methods are mainly designed for clean samples.
-However, noisy samples may exist due to the unprofessional judgment of the annotators.
-To this end, we propose IRNet to deal with noisy samples.
-Specifically, we correct the noisy sample by moving the predicted target from the non-candidate set to the candidate set.
-These results demonstrate the effectiveness of our IRNet under noisy conditions.

-2. From Table \ref{Table2}, we observe that the advantage of our method becomes more significant with increasing noise levels.
-Taking the results on CIFAR-10 ($q=0.3$) as an example, the performance gap rises from 3.10\% to 9.10\% as the noise level increases from 0.1 to 0.3.
-Meanwhile, the performance degradation of our method is much smaller than that of baselines.
-Taking the results on CIFAR-10 ($q=0.3$) as an example, as the noise level increases from 0.1 to 0.3, the performance of baselines drops by 6.01\%$\sim$11.23\%, while IRNet only drops by 1.46\%.
-These results demonstrate the noise robustness of our proposed method.
+Experimental results in Table \ref{Table2} demonstrate that IRNet always brings performance improvements to existing PLL methods, verifying its effectiveness and compatibility.
+Meanwhile, the combination of IRNet and PiCO generally achieves better performance than other combinations.
+The reason lies in that PiCO is a natural co-training \cite{han2018co} framework with two branches: one for classification and one for clustering.
+According to previous works \cite{yu2019does}, co-training networks are more robust to noisy samples.
+Therefore, we combine IRNet with PiCO by default in the following experiments.
+Meanwhile, the advantage of our method becomes more significant with increasing noise levels, which further verifies the noise robustness of our method.

-3. Compared with noisy PLL baselines, we observe that IRNet also achieves better performance than these methods (see Table \ref{Table3}).
-They mainly utilize the noise-tolerant loss functions to avoid overemphasizing noisy samples in the gradient update.
-However, these baselines cannot fully exploit the useful information in noisy samples.
+In Table \ref{Table3}, IRNet achieves better performance than other noise-robust baselines.
+Lv et al. \cite{lv2023robustness} exploit bounded losses to avoid overemphasis on noisy samples, which also causes them to fail to use the useful information in noisy samples.